data-stash/data-stash/firstissue/first.md

 # First troubles with data and R
 ## or how to fix a plot using ggplot2 library and proper methodology steps

 Few weeks ago, I started learning R, so I also started using it to process and analyze data.
-Everything was smooth until I decided to do a project on dataset analyzed previously.
+Everything was smooth until I decided to do a project using the dataset analyzed previously.
 Suddenly, the same code was giving me different results.
 What happened?

 Data types happened, but let's start from the beginning.

 I need a structure in my learning, so I chose DataCamp to be my guide at the beginning.
 They offer courses and projects of various degrees of complexity, and beginner projects can be done in a guided and unguided mode.
-My first guided project went smooth, and troubles started when I wanted to repeat it in the unguided mode.
+My first guided project went smoothly, and troubles started when I wanted to repeat it in the unguided mode.

 I was working with the Dr. Semmelweis' dataset, in which he collected data about deaths during childbirth in two clinics yearly, and monthly in one of them.
-I was supposed to plot the ratio of deaths to births, and this is when my troubles begun.
+I was supposed to plot the ratio of deaths to births, and this is when my troubles began.

 I tried to use the same code as in the guided version of the project:
 ```R